 A tour will definitely be incomplete without a wildlife adventure in Sri Lanka.
-There are total 26 national parks to explore the rich wildlife in the wonder of Asia, Sri Lanka.
+There are a total of 26 national parks to explore the rich wildlife in the wonder of Asia, Sri Lanka.
 And Yala National Park is the most popular one.
-It was a great pleasure to go for three-hour jeep safari tour at Yala National Park which located in the southeast part of Sri Lanka under Southern and Uva Province.
+It was a great pleasure to go for three-hour jeep safari tour at Yala National Park which located in the southeast part of Sri Lanka in Southern and Uva Province.

 Yala is the second largest (almost 130,000 hectares) national park in Sri Lanka.
 This park established in 1938 but declared as ‘Wildlife Sanctuary’ in 1900.
 There are almost 44 types of mammal, and 215 collections of the bird inside the Yala National Park.
 Here best to explore many wild animals, but popular for Leopard, Asian Elephant, Deer, Water Buffalo, Crocodile, and many Aquatic Birds.

 Table of Contents

 Yala Safari To Explore Wildlife of Sri Lanka

 To visit Yala National Park, I traveled by road from Ella to Tissamaharama.

 Tissamaharama is a small town in Hambantota District in Southern Province.
 On the way to Tissamaharama, you might see Tortoise, and Iguana on the road.
 It was interesting!

 Also, I loved to explore Tissa Wewa Lake and one beautiful Stupa which known as Tissamaharama Stupa in Tissamaharama.

 But it is also possible to visit Yala by road from Ratnapura District.
 Even you can fly with Cinnamon Air (weekly one flight) from Colombo to Hambantota to enjoy Sri Lanka safari tour at Yala National Park.